Game-Improvement Irons

 Are game-improvement irons only for beginners?

-No — many low-handicap and even professional golfers play game-improvement or forgiveness-oriented irons in their longer clubs specifically because the added mishit forgiveness outweighs the small workability tradeoff for most players.
+No. This means many low-handicap and even pro golfers play game-improvement or forgiveness-oriented irons in their longer clubs in particular.
+This is because the added mishit forgiveness outweighs the small workability tradeoff for most players.

 How do I know if I need game-improvement irons?